BlasBenito/spatialRF/README.md

 #at this point we can stop the cluster
 spatialRF::stop_cluster(cluster = cluster)

+#when using no arguments, this function searches and destroys any cluster in your global environment, but doesn't work when knitting for some strange reason:
+#spatialRF::stop_cluster()
 ```

 The output of `rank_spatial_predictors()` is a list with three slots: